marckean/marcseparation/_docs/home.md

  - Kids will naturally have a better relationship with their mother, as they have **more time together**
  - The majority of money for the kids is spend by way of child support, **$2.4K~ / month is given to the mother**.
 As a father I don't have the luxury to buy as many things for the kids, such as bikes or scooters etc.
- - Not by choice, but as the stigma of men in family separations (people seem to think all men are physically violent), I was told to move out by my lawyer.
+ - Not by choice, but as the stigma of men in family separations (people seem to think all men are physically violent), I was told to move out of my own home by my lawyer.
 As Alex is a female, authorities default stance is to side with her with any discrepancies between husband/wife.
 As **tenants in common** to the matrimonial home, both Alex and I are both 50/50 share of the home.
 All of my money is tied up in this property.
 Over the 8 years living in the matrimonial home I paid $303~ of my own wages towards the mortgage of the matrimonial home where Alex paid none.
 It's meant that when I reluctantly moved out of the home in Jan 2020, I had no choice but to rent in an apartment ***temporarily*** (now going on 2 years) until this separation is totally completed.
 I have never wanted to rent in an apartment and it's always been my plan to buy another house in the area once this separation is finished.
 However due to COVID-19, this has delayed things significantly in the court system and I have experienced unprecedented challenges during this time classed as temporary.
 It's due to this, Alex has had the upper hand with parenting ever since separation:
    - More room, such as a trampoline in the back yard
    - A back yard, more time spent outside
    - More storage space